New training program

 This is not a prompts course.
 It is applied training so your team learns to:

-understand how LLMs actually work
+deeply understand how LLMs work and what their real limits are

-use coding tools with professional judgment
+use code assistants with engineering judgment

-build agents with tools
+build agents equipped with real tools

-incorporate memory, planning, and ReAct
+incorporate memory, planning, and patterns like ReAct

 Outcomes

-judgment for choosing tools based on the task type
+professional judgment for choosing and combining tools

-a functional agent built during the course
+a functional agent with tools built during the course

-a practical introduction to multi-agent systems
+practical introduction to multi-agent orchestration

 Detailed program